elfredscom/atVAKHS/README.md

-# XIVAY
+# vakhs

 #### TODOs
-- capital tech
+- platform all
-- federated means of production
-- center for technological excellence